 The Company evaluates subsequent events and transactions that occur after the balance sheet date through the date that the financial statements were issued.
-Through August 18, 2020, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.
+Other than as described, through June 29, 2020, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.